neurord/ShapeShifter/README.md

 CVAPP - Description
 ============
-Mentioned above,
+By default, shape_shifter will change 3-pt soma to 1-pt soma in morphology, unless greater than 3 soma nodes are present. shape_shifter will only alter dendritic compartments in morphology and maintain original size, shape, length, and diameter of soma nodes (unless 3-pt soma).

-If using cvapp, provided in this repository.
+If wanting to visualize morphology or change soma compartments manually, cvapp is provided in this repository.
 We strongly recommend that the 1st three soma lines in the cvapp output file be combined into a single coma compartment by hand prior to running shape_shifter, because cvapp output of neuromorpho files typically has 3 soma compartments, with the first, parent compartment (which cannot be eliminated by shape_shifter) having zero size.
 In addition, you may need to remove blank lines from the .p file to avoid error messages.

 **CVAPP usage**